top of page

 “Ok!”

-This line of reasoning is transactional because it consumes the merit of Jesus’ sacrifice and sidesteps the actual invitation Jesus offers which is to be his apprentice (another word for disciple).
+This line of reasoning is transactional because it consumes the merit of Jesus’ sacrifice and sidesteps the actual invitation Jesus offers, which is to be his apprentice (another word for disciple).
 Just saying “yes” to Jesus’ salvation doesn’t mean you’ve said “yes” to his invitation to be his disciple.

 To be an apprentice of Jesus requires effort under the shelter of God’s beautiful love and grace.
 However, consumer Christianity has taught a cheap grace that says that Christian faith is not about what you do but what Jesus has done for you.
-Even though this sounds right, it is a false dichotomy that distorts what Jesus and the Apostles taught.
+Even though this sounds right, a false dichotomy distorts what Jesus and the Apostles taught.

-Jesus said we have to give up our lives and carry our cross, and Paul wrote to the Philippians “continue to work out your salvation with fear and trembling, for it is God who works in you to will and to act in order to fulfill his good purpose” (2:12b-13).
+Jesus said we have to give up our lives and carry our cross, and Paul wrote to the Philippians, “continue to work out your salvation with fear and trembling, for it is God who works in you to will and to act in order to fulfill his good purpose” (2:12b-13).
 Therefore, as Dallas Willard says in The Great Omission, “Grace is not opposed to effort, it is opposed to earning.”
 Comer is not advocating for a works based righteousness, he’s just rejecting the idea that effort is not required in true discipleship.

 Comer says the true discipleship invitation is threefold: